I'm a Slave 4 U: Live performances and usage in media

-Cover versions

-"I'm a Slave 4 U" was covered by the musical television show Glee in the episode "Britney/Brittany", sung by Heather Morris in her singing debut.
-In a dream sequence, Morris' character Brittany Pierce sings the song, while recreating several iconic looks from Spears' videos: the red catsuit from "Oops!...
-I Did It Again", the outfit with a snake from Spears' 2001 performance at the VMAs, and the white diamond bodysuit from "Toxic".
-Morris also performed the song during the live 2011 Glee Tour.
-In 2015, Brazilian singers Anitta and Lorena Simpson performed the song at Anitta's special concert at Chá da Alice when the singer reproduced the original choreography and also sported a white python on stage.

-Legacy and influence
+Influence and legacy

 "I'm a Slave 4 U" was widely seen as being a departure from Spears' girl next door image and signature bubblegum pop sound from her previous two albums ...Baby One More Time and Oops!...
 I Did It Again – the sound of the single leans more towards "urban pop" and R&B, and the accompanying video and live performances are more overtly sexual.
-Upon its release, the song and video - as well as Spears' performance at the 2001 MTV Video Music Awards - were heavily criticized for their overt sexual nature as well as for Spears only being 19 years old at the time and a self-proclaimed virgin.
+Upon its release, the song and video - as well as Spears' performance at the 2001 MTV Video Music Awards - were heavily criticized for their overt sexual nature as well as for Spears only being 19 years old at the time.
 Many critics at the time compared the song and its video to that of Prince and Janet Jackson.
 Some critics also noted similarities in Spears' slight transition from bubblegum pop and more confident overt sexuality to that of Madonna in the early 1990s, during which she was transitioning from her pop sound of the 1980s to a more mature sound and more explicit sexuality on her single and music video for "Justify My Love" and on her Erotica album.

+Miley Cyrus has also cited "I'm a Slave 4 U" for influencing the song and video for her 2013 hit "We Can't Stop".
+Likewise, Selena Gomez cited the song for influencing her 2013 single "Come & Get it".
+In a 2010 interview with Vanity Fair, Lindsay Lohan said the song and video for "I'm a Slave 4 U" were the main influence for her 2004 hit "Rumors", with Lohan even using the same director Spears had previously used on her video "My Prerogative".
+At the 2014 MTV Video Music Awards, Nicki Minaj had planned on paying homage to Spears' 2001 performance for her performance of her song "Anaconda" by using several albino snakes, however, MTV banned Minaj's use of live snakes after a backup dancer was bitten.
+In 2016, Mexican-American singer Becky G paid homage to Spears' 2001 VMA performance by dancing with a yellow snake to her song "Sola" at Univision's annual awards show 2016 Premios Juventud.
+In 2020, Jazmin Bean recorded a cover of the song for the expanded reissue of their debut extended play Worldwide Torture (2019).